divamtech/pdf-to-s3-lambda/README.md

 create a folder called `nodejs` and paste `package.json`, `package-lock.json` and `node_modules` inside this folder. archive this as `aws-sdk.zip`/`puppeteer-core-21.5.zip`. upload this archives to `s3` and create layers at lambda.

-archive(.zip) the rest of code `index.js` and `core` folder and upload to lambda function. read the `pdf-to-s3.yaml` for exact lambda config.
+archive(.zip) the rest of code at `src` folder and upload to lambda function. read the `pdf-to-s3.yaml` for exact lambda config.

 ```yml
 Handler: index.handler